Essays on Jungian Psychology and Christian Thought

 The ancient Greek philosopher

 Socrates said, “Know thyself.”
-There is a connection between knowing
+There is

-ourselves and knowing God.
-As
+a connection between knowing ourselves and knowing God.
+As Christians, we have all experienced a

-in grace.
-After the miracle of the
+deeper awareness of our faults as we grow in grace.
+After the miracle of the draught of fish,

-draught of fish, Peter said to Jesus, “Depart from me, O Lord, for I am a
+Peter said to Jesus, “Depart from me, O Lord, for I am a sinful man.”
+After the bright light of the

 Yet, in this life our knowledge is only incomplete.
 Paul wrote to the Corinthians, “Now we see in a mirror dimly, then we shall see face to face.”
 Yes, we do now know something of ourselves, we see in the mirror dimly, and can learn more.
 Individuation is a process which grows deeper in this life, but is never completed in the here and now.
 So we look forward to a life beyond this world when we shall see Jesus face to face, for “now we know in part; then we shall understand fully, even as we have been fully understood.”